 Create a Webhook

-Use webhooks to be notified when a link is clicked.
+Use webhooks to be notified when a link is clicked, Link-in-bio button is clicked or QR code is scanned.

 Bitly's webhook endpoints can be configured in the web application or programmatically using webhook endpoints.